Certificate Program FAQs

 How is an Intensive Certificate Program different?

 In an Intensive Certificate Program you complete the same number of courses as in a regular Certificate Program.
-The only difference is the format—intensive programs are designed to be completed in 10-12 weeks rather than two years.
+The only difference is the format—intensive programs are designed to be completed in 10-12 weeks rather than one or two years.
 You attend class full-time during the day, Monday-Friday.
 Instead of enrolling in each course separately, you enroll in the entire Certificate Program.
 It is a great way to make a career change—fast.

 Why take a certificate program from UC Davis Extension?

 Unlike some other institutions, each of our programs are UC-approved, requiring at least 140 hours of coursework.
 All of our certificate courses offer academic credit, which may be applied to degree programs at colleges and universities at their discretion.
-UC Davis Extension certificate courses are taught by respected leaders in their industries, so you always get practical, real-world ideas and instruction.
+UC Davis Extension certificate courses are taught by respected leaders in their industries, so you always get practical, real-world knowledge and instruction.

 How will I benefit from getting a certificate?